populationgenomics/ClinvArbitration/README.md

 # Usage

+## Download

+Before cloning this repository, install [git-lfs](https://github.com/git-lfs/git-lfs) to automatically download the GFF3 files used by BCFTools.
+These are described in more detail in the relevant [README](bcftools_data/README.txt).

+If git-lfs is not available, the relevant GFF3 files can be easily downloaded from the Ensembl FTP site as  documented in the README.

 ## Non-CPG usage

 Example scripts outline the steps needed to run this locally.
 There are two versions, suffixed with `_docker` for running inside a container, or `_local` if you have the package and bcftools installed locally.